How to prevent cataracts

 Eye diseases can occur from both genetic and nongenetic (environmental) factors.
 If you have a family member who has a genetic eye disease, you may be at greater risk of developing the disease as well.
 Your doctor may recommend genetic testing.
 Experts at The Ohio State University Wexner Medical Center’s Departments of Ophthalmology and Genomic Medicine use genetic testing and genomic sequencing to determine your risk of developing genetic eye diseases.

-Genetics determine what traits you inherit from your parents, including genes that can increase your risk of developing certain diseases.
+Genetics determine what traits you inherit from your parents.
+You inherit these genetic traits from your parents through DNA.
+Within your DNA are your genes.
 Your genes control the traits that make you who you are.
 From the color of your eyes, to your sleep patterns, to your overall health, your genes are at play.

 Your genomic sequence is comprised of chains of genes.
 Certain genes and variations in genomic sequences can increase your risk of developing specific diseases.
 Genomics is the field of medicine that considers your entire genome sequence, as well as how environmental factors affect your health, to assess why you may develop a condition or disease and how you will respond to treatment.

-Genetic testing is performed by collecting a blood or saliva sample and sending it to a lab to examine your genes, which are made up of DNA.
-Genetic testing shows which genes you have and if there are any variations, deletions or multiplications of those genes or chains of genes.
+Genetic testing is performed by collecting a blood or saliva sample and sending it to a lab to examine your genes.
+Genetic testing shows which genes you have and if there are any variations in those genes that may influence your health or risk for disease..
 The lab sends your results to your doctor or a genetic counselor.

 A genetic counselor is a health care professional who has graduate education and training in genetics and counseling.
 A genetic counselor reviews your family history, results of genetic testing and genomic sequencing.
 They use this information to help you understand your risk for inheriting certain diseases, as well as available treatment options.